 She is currently leading two major projects aimed at improving literacy outcomes for children and young people.
 ‘Transforming Literacy Outcomes (TRANSLIT)’ is a $350,000 research project investigating the nature of students’ literacy experiences at key points in schooling from Foundation to Senior Secondary.
 ‘Linking Learning Birth – 12 years’, with Professor Iram Siraj, is a commissioned project funded by the Victorian Department of Education and managed by the Warracknabeal school community.

-- Susan Byers: How Does Teacher Pedagogy Maximise Comprehension in the Middle Years
+- Susan Byers (Doctor of Education): How Does Teacher Pedagogy Maximise Comprehension in the Middle Years

-- Alyce Shepherd: Using "Slowmation" to Enact a Cognitive Behavioural Intervention for Developing the Social Skills of Students with Autism Spectrum Disorder (ASD)
+- Alyce Wall (Doctor of Philosophy): Using “Slowmation” to Enact a Cognitive Behavioural Intervention for Developing the Social Skills of Students with Autism Spectrum Disorder (ASD)

-- Nasim Googol: Blended Learning Environments: How interpersonal relations support knowledge construction
+- Nasim Googol (Doctor of Philosophy): Blended Learning Environments: How interpersonal relations support knowledge construction